openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 removePreferencesFromCache(context: Context, name: string): Promise&lt;void&gt;

-Removes a **Preferences** instance from the memory.
+Removes a **Preferences** instance from the cache.
 This API uses a promise to return the result.

 The removed **Preferences** instance cannot be used for data operations.
 Otherwise, data inconsistency will be caused.